LiteObject/delegates-in-csharp/readme.md

 }
 ```

-### There are two commonly used generic delegate types:
+### In .NET there are two commonly used generic delegate types:
 * `Action`
 * `Func`